Rose Laub Coser Dissertation Proposal Award

 - Ancillary material such as budgets, work schedules, and human subjects review documentation should not be included.

-In 2014, the annual meetings will be held in Baltimore, February 20-23 at the Baltimore Hilton.
+In 2015, the annual meetings will be held in New York City, February 26-March 1, 2015 at the Millennium Broadway Hotel.
 The award will be announced and presented at a special session at the meeting.
 The winner must attend the annual meeting to receive the award in person or otherwise will forfeit the award.
 Eligible students must also fulfill an ESS membership requirement in one of three possible ways: hold a current ESS student membership, or have a current ESS membership held by one of the dissertation committee members, or be enrolled in a department with a current ESS departmental membership.
 Eligible students should submit an electronic copy of their proposal by the deadline of October 31 to: